manyworldspod/manyworldspod.github.io/pages/about.md

 of being good accomplices, we aim to democratize the sociological record for our subjects.
-We especially want to bring to the intellectual commons things that serve the public interest, topics with strong relevance at home such as alternative justice systems and jiniology.
+We especially want to bring to the intellectual commons things that serve the public interest, topics with strong relevance at home such as alternative justice and education systems and jiniology.

 ### III. oral history